Runsloot pilot project

 When devising measures, it is important that they do not have any negative effects on water safety, homes, land use, or the groundwater level of surrounding agricultural land.
 With this pilot, we are testing in practice what the impact is on water levels, currents, fish stocks, and plant growth.
 That is why we are installing measuring points and working with different test areas, including a control area without any interventions.
 This allows us to gather valuable information for the final measures.

-What will happen with the findings?
+What happens to the findings?